clubkemp/sheets2map/README.md

 Again, this looks scarier than it is.
 A point is a pair of lat longs inside of brackets `[x,y]`.
 A line is a list of these these pairs inside of a set of brackets `[ [x1,y1], [x2,y2] ] `.
 A polygon is similar to a line, a list of ordered pairs, but it is additionally closed to make a polygon so it gets an extra set of brackets `[ [ [x1,y1],[x2,y2],[x3,y3] ] ]`

 3. in all three cases, you are going to copy the coordinates you want to map from your cheet, and paste them into your geometry cell for that row of data. **Don't just paste in the cell, click the cell then paste it into the**

 ![alt text](https://raw.githubusercontent.com/clubkemp/sheets2map/master/images/Geometry2.png)

+### Style your data
+*Give your points, lines, and polygons some color*.
+Enter any Hex color into the color column.
+What'S a hex color?
+It's just a code for any color of the rainbow, you can figure out what color you want using a tool like [html color codes](https://htmlcolorcodes.com/color-picker/).
+Just copy and paste the HEX into the color column (example #DE20C7 is hot pink)

+*Add icons to your points*.
+The icon dropdown let's you select any Maki icon for your points.
+Check out the visual list of icons [here](https://labs.mapbox.com/maki-icons/)

+## Extra Sheet-Fu to power your mapping
+There are a few spreadsheet tricks you can use to extend your mapping capabilities with sheet2map.

+### data driven pop-ups
+Instead of writing out the pop up infor for each feature, you can have columns of data dynamically update your pop-up field in your sheet using [textjoin](https://support.google.com/docs/answer/7013992?hl=en)
+In your popup cell you would enter something like:

+`=TEXTJOIN("",TRUE,"<span>",J2,"</span>","<span>","Hours:",G2,"</span>","<span>","Amenity:",I2,"</span>","<span>","Website:",K2,"</span>","<span>","Email:",L2,"</span>","<span>","Phone:",M2,"</span>")`

+First argument is a delimiter, we leave it empty because we are concatenating text.
+True